 President Trump.
 Give NSF a much bigger budget.

-Is there any particular object, which accompanies you in your daily life?
+Is there any particularly special object which follows you through daily life?

-I have a big (four meters) model glider hanging from the ceiling in my home.
+I have a big (4 m) model glider hanging from the ceiling in my home.

 Any rather unusual hobbies you might want to share?

-Is there a place in Berlin that links to the work of your research project?
+Is there a place in Berlin that links to the work on your research project?

-Actually, places relating to my work are all distributed parallel networks, just like the brain.
-My Berlin research lab is at the Charité, the Bernstein Center is the intellectual home, and faculty at HU, FU, and TU are doing related work of great interest to me.
+Actually, places relating to my work in Berlin are a distributed parallel network, just like the brain.
+The research lab is at the Charite, the Bernstein Center is the intellectual home, and faculty at HU, FU, and TU are doing related work of great interest to me.

 What is the most favourite word you ever heard in Berlin?
 And what does it mean?

 Kietz.
 A neighborhood with special local flavor.
-Berlin has a bunch of them.
+Berlin is a bunch of them.

 Which place in Berlin do you like the most, and why?